 Separation of Concern

-I am a C# Corner MVP,author,blogger and currently working as an Engineer Analyst in an MNC and have an experience of more than 6 years in C#.Net.
+I am a C# Corner MVP,a Code project MVP,author,blogger and currently working as an Analyst in an MNC and have an experience of more than 7 years in C#.Net.
 I am a B.Tech in Computer Science and hold a diploma in Information Security and Application Development.
 My work experience includes Development of Enterprise Applications using C#,.Net and Sql Server,Analysis as well as Research and Development.
 I am a MCP in Web Applications(MCTS-70-528,MCTS-70-515) and .Net Framework 2.0 (MCTS-70-536).
 Please visit my blog A Practical Approach

 for more informative articles.

 Article of the Day on Microsoft's site http://www.asp.net/community/articles on 16 August 2013.

 Article of the Day on Microsoft's site http://www.asp.net/community/articles on 28 August 2013.